 How to File a Complaint

-You can help in our investigation of your concern by reporting the correct and exact address of the violation and clearly stating the problem, including as many specific details as possible.
-Once your complaint is received, our Code Enforcement Officer will follow up with you as soon as possible.
+You can help in our investigation by reporting the correct and exact address of the violation and clearly stating the problem including as many specific details as possible.
+Once your complaint is received, our Code Compliance Officer will follow up with you as soon as possible.

-Code Compliance protects property values and promotes quality of life by ensuring that maintenance and safety standards are uniformly enforced through proactive community survey, systematic inspections, and concentrated efforts at problem properties.
+Code Compliance protects property values and promotes quality of life by ensuring that maintenance and safety standards are uniformly enforced through proactive community surveys, systematic inspections, and concentrated efforts at problem properties.